Get to Sleep Naturally

 Changes In Schedule

-Changes in sleep schedule are a primary cause of insomnia and sleep disturbances.
-These might be short-term changes associated with travel, jet lag, or caring for a family member with an acute illness, or changes related to being a long-term caregiver, shiftworker, or new parent.
+Changes in sleep schedule are a primary cause of insomnia and sleep disturbances that affect sleep quality.
+These might be short-term changes associated with travel, jet lag, caring for a child or family member with an acute illness, or changes related to shift work.

 Whatever it is that has disrupted your normal routine, getting enough good quality sleep remains essential for a healthy body and mind.